 The Florida Partition Process

 Partition is a legal process that is used when property owners can’t reach an agreement on whether and how to sell their property.
 It is usually used as a last resort.
-It is normally more friendly and less expensive for the owners to reach an agreement on the terms of any real estate sale.

 There are many different reasons owners may partition a property.
 The reasons usually correspond to the reason the homeowners purchased the property in the first place.
 Some of these reasons include: